The fdisk command on Linux Explained

 The fdisk command keeps all changes we make in the RAM until we use the w (write) command.
 Use the w command to save and apply the changes.

 The kernel reads the partition information at the boot time.
 It does not actively monitor this information on the running system.
-If we make any changes to this information, Kernel will learn about the changes at the next boot.
-If we want to update the kernel about this change without rebooting the system, we need to use the partprobe command.
+If we change to this information, the kernel will learn about the changes at the next boot.
+If we want to update the kernel about this change without rebooting the system, we must use the partprobe command.
 This command forces the kernel to reread the partition information.

 To verify the new partitions, we can use the lsblk command again.